-Several other conditions that share some clinical similarities to CF, are also caused by mutations in the CFTR gene, but do not meet the diagnostic criteria for CF. These are called "CFTR-related disorders" and include congenital bilateral absence of vas deferens (CBAVD/CAVD), acute recurrent or chronic pancreatitis, and some respiratory tract conditions such as bronchiectasis, sinusitis, and nasal polyps.
+Several other conditions that share some clinical similarities to CF, are also caused by mutations in the CFTR gene, but do not meet the diagnostic criteria for CF. These are called "CFTR-related disorders" and include congenital bilateral absence of vas deferens (CBAVD/CAVD), acute recurrent or chronic pancreatitis, and some respiratory tract conditions such as bronchiectasis, sinusitis, and nasal polyps.^{1,3}

 CAVD is frequently identified after semen analysis shows absent sperm (azoospermia).
-CAVD is often caused by one severe CFTR mutation and one non-CF causing mutations.
+CAVD is often caused by one severe CFTR mutation and one non-CF causing mutation or 2 non-CF causing mutations.1